Moving to Berlin

 Special deals for Catalyst students:

 Centrally located in a prime spot in the Mitte district - with the Museum Island and the Holzmarkt nearby.
-With plenty of transport connections to help you navigate easily through the city, this hotel also offer long term accommodation solutions for travellers and students.
-A fully-furnished room, private bathroom, spaces to work and relax, gym use, free bikes, laundry, 24-hour security… comes in one great value package.
-On-site laundry facilities; all utilities (yes, all of them!); access to an on-site gym and cool VanMoof bikes; linen and cleaning services and even a free night’s stay for parents, are also all included in one great-value monthly rate.
+With plenty of transport connections to help you navigate easily through the city.
+A fully-furnished room, private bathroom, spaces to work and relax, gym use, free bike-sharing, laundry, 24-hour security... all yours, in one great value package.
+On-site laundry facilities; all utilities (yes, all of them!); access to an on-site gym, linen and cleaning services and even a free night’s stay for parents, are also all included in the monthly rate.

 Neon wood